 Are you considering an abortion pill and want to learn more?

 Ending a pregnancy with an abortion pill is not a simple procedure.
 While you can take the medication at home, it forces a miscarriage and can be painful.
 It may not even be necessary if the pregnancy is not developing.

-What's the difference between the abortion pill and Plan B/Ella?
+What's the difference between the abortion pill and Plan B/ella?

 Plan B is a type of emergency birth control (contraception) that temporarily delays the release of an egg from the ovary, so there’s no egg to meet the sperm.
 No egg, no fertilization, no pregnancy.
-It is possible that Plan B could interfere with the implantation of a fertilized embryo.
+It is possible that Plan B could interfere with the implantation of a fertilized human embryo.